Financial Support for Estranged Students

 What financial support is available for estranged students in higher education?

 We understand that managing finances and navigating the student experience independently as an estranged student can be complicated.
 Remember, LEAPS are here to help.
-You can call or email our named contact for estranged students, Richard Kerr, if you have any questions or concerns firstname.lastname@example.org.
-He will be happy to help you.
+You can call or email our named contact for estranged students, Jo Stubbs, if you have any questions or concerns firstname.lastname@example.org.
+She will be happy to help you.

 All Scottish or eligible students should apply to SAAS to cover tuition fees, and for the relevant Student Bursary and Loans.